-Osteoporosis is a disease marked by reducing bone mass, density, and quality.
-This makes bones weak and brittle.
-If left unchecked, it can lead to broken bones.
-Breaks of special concern are of the hip, spine, and wrist.
-But, they can happen anywhere.
+Osteoporosis is a disease that reduces bone mass, bone density, and bone quality.
+It makes bones weak and brittle.
+Osteoporosis can lead to broken bones.
+Breaks in the hip, spine, and wrist are common but breaks can happen anywhere.

 Copyright © Nucleus Medical Media, Inc.

 Osteoporosis happens when bone loss happens faster than bone growth.
 The cycle of bone loss and growth is normal throughout life.
 However, bone loss happens faster after age 30.
 There are many other things over a lifetime that increase the chance of osteoporosis.